RogerToledo/lab-bootcamp/README.md

 # Lab Project DIO - Bootcamp

 ## Description
-On this project, I developed a simple application that manages a bootcamp's students and their courses.
+On this project, I developed a simple application that manages a bootcamp's devs and their courses.
 The application allows for the registration of students, courses, and the association of students with courses.

 ## Project features
 - Register bootcamp